ALTERNATIVE-EU/ckanext-keycloak_auth/README.md

 ---

+### **Grant Type: Authorization Code Flow**
+The **Authorization Code Grant** is used for the login flow.
+This is the most secure OAuth2 flow for server-side applications, where the application exchanges an **Authorization Code** for an **Access Token** and a **Refresh Token**.

+#### **Key Points:**
+- **Authorization Code**: This is a short-lived code that can only be exchanged for tokens when sent via the backend (to protect from exposure).
+- **Access Token**: A JWT that contains user identity and permissions, used to authenticate the user for each request.
+- **Refresh Token**: Used to obtain a new access token without re-authentication, ensuring seamless user experience after token expiration.

+**Why Authorization Code Grant is Used:**
+- **Security**: Tokens are not exposed in the browser.
+- **Server-side Token Management**: CKAN securely manages access and refresh tokens, reducing the risk of token leaks.

+---

+### **Validation of Access Tokens (JWT Tokens)**
+The **Access Token** issued by Keycloak is a **JWT (JSON Web Token)**, which is validated locally by CKAN without needing to contact Keycloak for every request.
+The token contains information about the user and the session and is validated using the following checks:

+1. **Token Signature Validation**:
+   - The token’s signature is verified using Keycloak's public key, ensuring the token was issued by Keycloak and has not been tampered with.
+CKAN fetches the public key from Keycloak’s JWKS (JSON Web Key Set) endpoint.

+2. **Expiration Time (exp)**:
+   - The `exp` claim inside the token specifies the expiration time.
+CKAN checks this field to ensure the token is still valid.
+If the token has expired, CKAN uses the **Refresh Token** to obtain a new Access Token.

+#### **Token Refresh Process**:
+- If the access token is expired but the refresh token is still valid, CKAN sends a **Token Refresh Request** to Keycloak to get a new access token.
+- If both the access token and refresh token are invalid, CKAN will delete the session and the user is redirected to the login page.

+---

 ### Summary

 - **Login**: The user is redirected to Keycloak, authenticates, and returns to CKAN with tokens that are stored in a session.
 The session is maintained using a `session_id` cookie.